Steel Battalion: Heavy Armor: Plot

-Mao manages to leave his black-HVT and attempts to stop Natch.
+Mao manages to leave his HVT and attempts to stop Natch.
 If Powers manages to kill Mao, Natch returns to the VT successfully and survives the mission.
-Suppose Powers is unable to kill Mao in time; Mao kills Natch before killing himself after stopping the countdown.
+Suppose Powers cannot kill Mao in time; Mao kills Natch before killing himself after stopping the countdown.
 As Powers rushes to Natch, the point-of-view of Powers' daughter is seen inside Mao's black HVT as a HPU, seeing her father one last time before apparently dying.
-Later on, a radio report reveals that the US has liberated the rest of the Continental US and that Russia is advancing in Siberia, with the UN and China willing to compromise with both countries, ensuring that the war is now finally over.
+Later, a radio report reveals that the US has liberated the rest of the Continental US and that Russia is advancing in Siberia, with the UN and China willing to compromise with both countries, ensuring that the war is finally over.

-If the player manages to complete the campaign with none of the platoon members dying, a bonus cinematic plays in which Powers leads the platoon with the crew optimistic about their upcoming battle with Russian forces, dialogue implying that Powers' daughter survived her internment as a CI.
+If the player manages to complete the campaign with none of the platoon members dying, a bonus cinematic plays in which Powers leads the platoon with the crew optimistic about their upcoming battle with Russian forces, implying that Powers' daughter survived her internment as a CI.

 Development

-The first Steel Battalion required players to control the game with a $200 special controller, Capcom was unwilling to make such a requirement for a 360-game and for a while it looked like the franchise was dead.
+The first Steel Battalion required players to control the game with a $200 special controller; Capcom was unwilling to make such a requirement for a 360-game and for a while it looked like the franchise was dead.
 This was until Microsoft began showing an early version of Kinect (then named Project Natal) to developers and publishers at which point producer Tatsuya Kitabayashi realized that the series could work with the new motion based controller.
-Describing the first game as "limited by the controller", Kitabayashi recognized that the Kinect could allow much more movement than the original game could provide Because the game uses both the controller and the Kinect, Capcom had to seek special permission from Microsoft as their certification rules normally require that use the controller or the Kinect, but not both.
+Describing the first game as "limited by the controller", Kitabayashi recognized that the Kinect could allow much more movement than the original game could provide.
+Because the game uses both the controller and the Kinect, Capcom had to seek special permission from Microsoft as their certification rules normally require that use the controller or the Kinect, but not both.

 Capcom chose to work with FromSoftware from their work on Chromehounds, the Armored Core series as well as their work on Dark Souls.
 Capcom and FromSoftware worked to make sure that the game was not too easy, although in an interview with Digital Spy, producer Kenji Kataoka noted it was not as difficult as Dark Souls.

 The game's original score was written by Yoshikazu Takayama.
 Motoi Sakuraba, who had previously worked with FromSoftware on Dark Souls, wrote the game's main theme.